Vikas-Prince/Reddit-App-on-AWS-EKS/README.md

 [Reddit](https://www.reddit.com/) is a social news aggregation, web content rating, and discussion website.
 Users can submit content, such as text, links, and images, and participate in discussions through comments.
 This repository contains a clone of Reddit, designed to provide a similar experience with additional features and improvements.

+The Reddit clone has been developed using **Next.js**, a popular React framework known for its server-side rendering and static site generation capabilities, which ensures high performance and SEO optimization.

 ## Project Description

 This repository contains the infrastructure and CI/CD pipeline setup for deploying a **Reddit Clone Application** on an **Amazon EKS (Elastic Kubernetes Service) cluster** with Continuous Integration (CI) and Continuous Deployment (CD) pipelines managed through Jenkins and ArgoCD.
 The following outlines the infrastructure and processes involved: